Are mechanical keyboards good for programming?

 Programmers spending hours in front of the screens admire the quality of the switches that enable them to work freely without any worry of switches breaking down.
 Fortunately, they are durable for up to 50 million clicks.

 Higher key rollover:

 Mechanical switches give you the advantage of getting all your clicks registered at a time.
-So it's great that none of your keystroke will go wasted.
-With this, the mechanical keyboards also feature N key rollover which registers each of your keystroke accurately.
+So it's great that none of your keystrokes will go wasted.
+With this, the mechanical keyboards also feature N key rollovers which registers each of your keystrokes accurately.

 Just with a light touch you can press the key and get it registered, no need to drag it all the way down.
 This feature will enable you to type faster without fatiguing your hands or fingers.
 Keys with linear switches allows you to register click with a lighter feel.

 It is true that you'll have to break your bank to get a mechanical keyboard, that is what stops you from purchasing a mechanical keyboard.
-The manufacturers don't charge you for nothing.
-With such a high investment you're going to have the best quality too, the extremely durable and top notch switches will make your programming experience enjoyable.
+The manufacturers don't charge you for anything.
+With such a high investment you're going to have the best quality too, the extremely durable and top-notch switches will make your programming experience enjoyable.

 When we talk about their weight, we're a bit disappointed.
 Mechanical keyboards weigh more than standard ones due to the embedded metal plate, switches etc. But these make it more stable and firm.

 The type of switches used to reflect how much noise is created.
 Keys that use clicky switches are the loudest.
 Your counterparts might get annoyed by the continuous, loud noise created that might distract them from their work.